cn0047/stash/ed/sh/terraform/README.md

 <br>Input variables - serve as parameters for a tf module (`variable "x" {type = string}`).
 <br>Output values - return values of a Terraform module (`val = aws_instance.server.private_ip`).
 <br>Expressions - refer to or compute values within a configuration.
-<br>Backends - determines how state is loaded (s3, artifactory, consul, etc.).
+<br>Backends - determines how state is loaded/stored (s3, artifactory, consul, etc.).
 <br>Data sources - allows configuration to use information defined outside of tf
 (`data "aws_ami" "example" { ...`) (it could be list of aws availability zones, etc.).
 <br>Provisioners - used to model specific actions on machine in order